- ←

 Outback Steakhouse Seared Pepper Ahi Tuna

-For my Outback Steakhouse Seared Pepper Ahi copycat recipe, find the thickest frozen ahi tuna steak you can.
-Ahi is one of the safest fish to eat raw, but almost all sushi restaurants in the U.S. will freeze their fish first to cleanse it of any unwanted nasties, so frozen is best.
-You'll want to trim your fillet to around 2” x 3” before it’s completely defrosted and still somewhat firm if you want uniform slices after it's seared.
+You’ll want to pick the thickest frozen ahi tuna fillet when shopping for my Outback Steakhouse Seared Pepper Ahi copycat recipe.
+Ahi is one of the safest fish to eat raw, but nearly all sushi restaurants in the U.S. freeze their fish first to eliminate unwanted nasties, so frozen is preferable.
+You'll want to trim your fillet into a piece that measures around 2” x 3”, and it may be easier to cut the fish to this size before it’s fully defrosted and remains somewhat firm.

-Just as in the restaurant, you can sear your fish earlier in the day, then chill the unsliced fillet.
+As in the restaurant, sear your fish earlier in the day, then chill the fillet.
 When you’re ready to eat, the dish is prepped in the short time it takes to slice the chilled ahi and plate it.

-Find copycat recipes for more of your favorite Outback dishes here
+Find copycat recipes for more of your favorite Outback dishes here.

 Yard House Miguel's Queso Dip

-If the chef who created this creamy queso dip was willing to put his name on it, you figure it’s got to be good queso.
+Read moreIf the chef who created this creamy queso dip was willing to put his name on it, you figure it’s got to be good queso.
 For his hit appetizer, Yard House executive chef Miguel Mata blends three cheeses with roasted poblano pepper and a custom red sauce made with guajillo and chipotle peppers.
 That tasty sauce, hacked here for the first time, gives the queso its special flavor and heat, and this recipe-within-the-recipe will produce enough sauce for several batches of queso dip, or to use any way you want.
 Yard House serves the killer red sauce on this queso and on their chicken nachos.

-To make my Miguel’s Queso Dip copycat recipe you'll need Velveeta queso blanco, a white cheese that melts easily in your microwave or on the stove.
+To make my Miguel’s Queso Dip copycat recipe, you'll need Velveeta queso blanco, a white cheese that melts easily in your microwave or on the stove.
 After loading the melted queso blanco into a shallow dish with the poblano and secret red sauce, top it with shredded pepper Jack and cheddar, broil until bubbly, and serve with corn tortilla chips and flour tortillas on the side for dipping.

 This dip might make you thirsty.
 In that case, you can find some of my famous cocktail recipes here.